tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * **Answer** The signal would be to issue a sell order.
 Sell orders would be issued at the points in which the short window moving average crosses under the long window moving average.

-Open the solution file and provide a dry walk through following:
+Open the solution file and highlight the following points:

 * By default, a Pandas DataFrame shows a limited number of rows and columns in order to conserve screen space (ex. the `...`); however, because we'll need to see the specific points at which a trading signal is active and the corresponding trade entry and exit points, it is a good idea to increase the Pandas DataFrame display size to show all of it's contents.

   ![dataframe-options](Images/dataframe-options.png)

-* When working with dual moving averages, one of the key components is the duration or the short and long term windows.
+* When working with dual moving averages, one of the key components is the duration of the short and long term windows.
 Data needs to be sampled using the Pandas `rolling` function for these particular time periods.
 Once data is sampled for both short term and long term windows, the average can be calculated (using close price).

     ```python
     short_window = 50